g-etorri/articles/jncie-self-study/bgp-and-policies/9-ibgp-peering-configuration.md

 With our constraints defined, let's set up the RRs!
 The RRs are pre-configured with baseline settings, just like the other routers, but without MPLS.
 The RR loopback address is 10.0.0.0.

-In R1 and R2, we need to configure the backbone interfaces:
+First, we need to configure the backbone interfaces on R1 and R2 to bring the RR into our IS-IS routing domain:
 R1:
 ```
 set interfaces ge-0/0/4 apply-groups isis-if